 J.D., Northwestern School of Law, Lewis & Clark College

 This freedom to start over can be difficult in the family law context.
-The mix of the spiritual and legal bonds of matrimony, state-imposed obligations, the illiquidity of property, market fluctuations, health insurance costs, unemployment, and children can all make the prospect of starting over spiral into a very scary undertaking.
+The mix of the spiritual and the legal bonds of matrimony, state-imposed obligations, the illiquidity of property, market fluctuations, health insurance costs, unemployment, and children can all make the prospect of starting over spiral into a very scary undertaking.

 If, and when, that moment of certainty that the marriage is over strikes you and you decide to seek legal counsel, my goal is to help you as a client by offering steady guidance and respectfully prioritizing needs and goals.
 There are aspects to ending a marriage that have to be treated as a ‘strictly business’ proposition, but some aspects of the process must be approached with more heart and compassion.
 I keep my clients informed about the process, provide realistic expectations, and creatively brainstorm solutions.
 I want my clients to finish the family law process with dignity and a sense of a new life ahead.

 My legal career began in Oregon where I worked in criminal defense, complex tort litigation, and as a judicial clerk to the Honorable Elizabeth Welch, Presiding Family Court Judge in Portland, Oregon.
 In Washington, I volunteered with the King County Prosecutor’s office and then was a Deputy Prosecuting Attorney in Pierce County, Washington until I turned my focus again to family law.
 My continuing legal education training includes rigorous mediation training, the Court Appointed Special Advocate (CASA) training, and the Guardian ad Litem training.